 PCI Compliance For Mobile Businesses

 You may be happy to know that many mobile point-of-sale (mPOS) apps are automatically PCI compliant, so you don’t need to jump through any additional hoops to take payments!
-Mobile payment apps work by encrypting the card data as soon as the card is inserted, tapped, or swiped, so the payment data never touches your phone or device.
+The best mobile POS payment apps work by encrypting the card data as soon as the card is inserted, tapped, or swiped, so the payment data never touches your phone or device.
 It’s all routed through a secure network maintained by the processor offsite.
-Hooray for simplicity!

 Are You Ready To Become PCI Compliant?